lschmid83/Dragon-Island/README.md

 1. From the main game menu select Editor
 2. Select Load Level -> Main Game and Level 1.1.1 to open an example level map
 3. The editor includes instructions on how to edit or create a level
+4. Press the enter key and select options to edit level settings such as background, tileset and dimensions

 Compiling the Android Mobile Version
 ====================================